 Your FSA can cover qualified medical expenses for:

 - Yourself and your spouse

-- Any eligible dependents (including children under age 27 at end of tax year).
+- Any eligible dependents (including children through the age of 26)

 What might be a “qualified medical expense"?

 - Costs toward medical services by a dentist, physician or other medical specialist

 - Costs of medical products or supplies

 Certain expenses will not be covered by your FSA.
 Some of these include:

 Why is a product/service not covered by my FSA?